AMyriadseviltwin/Obsidian/Death in Space/Character Creation/Origins.md

 > *Grown in space-based exo-wombs.
 Short life spans.
 They live their lives offworld and are untroubled by the darkness of space.
 More comfortable in an EVA suit than out of one.*

 > "Carbon-based replicants" was the official term scientists of the Old Age gave them.
 Artificial humans grown in space-based exo-wombs, Carbons are genetically engineered for a purpose.
 Engineers, doctors, laborers, and eventually-soldiers, most corporations that held investments in Carbon growers put them to use as grunts in their labor force.
+>
+> Life as Carbon is harsh.
+No childhood but dreams of raw information.
+>
+>
+> Fresh bodies emerged from warm chambers, thoughts engraved with muscle memory without any experience you remember.
+You have no childhood but infodump dreams.
+No family except your comrades-those you will work, live, and die with.
+Yet, you were made to withstand

+You were made for this.

 **LIFESPAN**
 Carbons live on average up to 60 years.

-**ENGINEERED LUNGS**
+**VOID-BORN**
 Use half oxygen compared to everyone else (one step for every two normal steps).

-**GEARHEAD**
+**ENGINEERED TO ENGINEER**
 Repair twice as fast.